Medical Malpractice Attorney Warren County

 The 4 D’s of Medical Malpractice

-There are four things that must be proven to win a medical malpractice case–duty, deviation, damage and direct cause.
+There are four things that must be proven to win a medical malpractice case–duty, deviation, damage, and direct cause.

 Understanding Duty of Care in Medical Malpractice

 It is possible for a duty of care not to be present.
 Let’s say that your grievance is getting bad advice to have that heart procedure done.
 It turned out it wasn’t necessary and did more harm than good.
-You have a friend that's a doctor and they gave you the advice.
+You have a friend who's a doctor and they gave you the advice.

 What were the circumstances around this doctor’s advice?
 If your families were camping together at Rock Island State Park and they offered their counsel as you lamented your heart issues over a campfire, then it’s likely no duty of care existed.
 You might have the basis for believing your friend isn’t a very good doctor, but you won’t have the basis for a medical malpractice lawsuit.

 But if you get the same advice in this doctor’s office, after making your co-pay?
 Now, a duty of care is present, and the physician can be held accountable.
+The setting where advice or treatment is rendered often plays a key role in establishing duty.
+Professional settings create an expectation of professional conduct, a notion which is integral to malpractice cases.

 Proving Deviation from Standard Care in Your Case